Nourish - Buckwheat Soba Noodle Salad (Gluten-Free)

-Here we are pairing buckwheat noodles with a ginger and soya-based dipping sauce and a selection of shredded raw vegetables to provide a perfect light lunch.
+Here we are pairing buckwheat noodles with a ginger and soy-based dipping sauce and a selection of shredded raw vegetables to provide a perfect light lunch or dinner.

 Method for Cooking Buckwheat Noodles